quru/qis/doc/v2/Portfolios.md

   * Folio `EDIT` permission required otherwise
   * Returns a list of the portfolio-image objects in the portfolio, a single portfolio-image object, or nothing (after a delete)
+  * Returns the newly ordered list of portfolio-image objects in the portfolio after a reorder
   * The optional `filename` value overrides an image's default filename when the portfolio is published to a zip file
   * The optional `image_parameters` value will accept JSON in the same structure